 California Nursing Homes Can Be Liable for Sexual Assault

 The usual grounds for nursing home liability for sexual assault are based in admission and retention if the assailant is a resident.
 If the assailant is a staff member, nursing homes’ liability often lies in employment practices.
 Often, the facility will also have inadequate staffing.
-Sexual abuse cases in nursing homes many times involve a failure to supervise the assailant and the victim.
+In this case, Sexual abuse cases in nursing homes many times involve a failure to supervise the assailant and the victim.

-Sexual abuse of the elderly is frequent in the United States.
+Generally, Sexual abuse of the elderly is frequent in the United States.
 In another case in Illinois, a resident severely assaulted another resident victim.
-Case discovery revealed that the facility’s program director had assured the victim’s family that the assailant would receive one-on-one supervision.
+Such as Case discovery revealed that the facility’s program director had assured the victim’s family that the assailant would receive one-on-one supervision.
 This supervision never occurred.
 Kosac v.
 REM Indiana, Lake County (IN) Superior Court, Case No. 45D10-0201-PC-00006.
 Many nursing homes fail to properly supervise violent residents.
 This failure to supervise can be grounds for a civil lawsuit.

 Signs of Sexual Abuse against the Elderly

 Although the impact of elder abuse vary from person-to-person, here are some of the typical signs of sexual elder abuse:

 - Discomfort while sitting, walking, toileting or bathing.

 - Bruises on breasts, inner thigh, genitals